Jokymon/capylang/README.md

     as we did with the tokens.
 This should make the type definitions and the code for accessing the AST node fields much easier.

+### String implementation

+The idea for strings and interop with WASI (preview1 and component model) is that strings would implicitly represent a record with the fields ptr: *u32 and size: u32 and that these fields are implicitly made available by the compiler.

+This also raises the question, how exactly such a structure would be represented in memory.
+We could start thinking about different lowering strategies and for example store a string in two local variables in some cases.

 ### Inspiration for language design:

  - Discussion about dereference operator prefix/postfix: https://www.reddit.com/r/Compilers/comments/1bl7c1m/why_is_the_dereference_operator_generally_a/